google/asylo-site/_blog/2019/asylo-redis-sqlite.md

 `sigaction` or `signal` system calls, Asylo stores the enclave-specified signal handler inside the enclave as a function pointer.
 Asylo then exits the enclave and registers an untrusted signal handler on the host.
-When the OS delivers the corresponding signal to the driver application, it invokes the untrusted signal handler.
+When the OS delivers the corresponding signal to the loader application, it invokes the untrusted signal handler.
 This signal handler then invokes an enclave entry call to enter the enclave with all inputs of the signal handler (`signum`, `info`, `ucontext`).
 Once inside the enclave, Asylo looks up and invokes the enclave-side signal